Mental Health Facilities Bucks County, PA

 Lenape Valley Foundation

-Lenape Valley Foundation is a mental health treatment center in Bucks County, PA, located at 500 North West Street, 18901 zip code area.
-Lenape Valley Foundation provides partial hospitalization/day treatment and outpatient treatment.
-Lenape Valley Foundation offers individual psychotherapy, dialectical behavior therapy and trauma therapy to adults, seniors 65 or older and young adults.
-Lenape Valley Foundation also supports people with trauma and people with serious mental illness.
-Additional services at Lenape Valley Foundation consist of suicide prevention services, diet and exercise counseling and mentoring/peer support/consumer-run services.
+Lenape Valley Foundation is a mental health facility in Bucks County, PA, located at 499 Bath Road in the 19007 zip code.
+Lenape Valley Foundation provides residential treatment and outpatient treatment.
+Lenape Valley Foundation provides group therapy, individual psychotherapy and couples/family therapy to adults, seniors 65 or older and young adults.
+Lenape Valley Foundation also supports seniors or older adults and people with trauma.
+Additional services offered by Lenape Valley Foundation consist of suicide prevention services, court-ordered outpatient treatment and diet and exercise counseling.

 Bethanna Central Office

-Bethanna Central Office is a mental health clinic in Bucks County, Pennsylvania, located at 1030 2nd Street Pike, 18966 zip code.
-Bethanna Central Office offers outpatient treatment.
-Bethanna Central Office provides couples/family therapy, trauma therapy and group therapy to young adults and children / adolescents.
-Bethanna Central Office also supports people with trauma, transitional age young adults and children/adolescents with serious emotional disturbance.
-Some other services provided by Bethanna Central Office include court-ordered outpatient treatment and family psychoeducation.
+Bethanna Central Office is a mental health treatment center in Bucks County, Pennsylvania, located at 1030 2nd Street Pike, 18966 zip code.
+Bethanna Central Office provides outpatient treatment.
+Bethanna Central Office also offers trauma therapy, behavior modification and group therapy to children / adolescents and young adults.
+Bethanna Central Office supports children/adolescents with serious emotional disturbance, transitional age young adults and people with PTSD.
+Bethanna Central Office also provides family psychoeducation and court-ordered outpatient treatment.

 Family Service Association Of Bucks County

-Family Service Association Of Bucks County is a mental health facility in Bucks County, PA, located at 4 Cornerstone Drive, 19047.
-Family Service Association Of Bucks County provides outpatient treatment and telemedicine/telehealth.
-Family Service Association Of Bucks County provides cognitive behavioral therapy, trauma therapy and individual psychotherapy to young adults, children / adolescents and adults.
-Family Service Association Of Bucks County also supports people with serious mental illness, people with PTSD and people with HIV or AIDS.
-Some other services available at Family Service Association Of Bucks County include suicide prevention services, case management and housing services.
+Family Service Association Of Bucks County is a mental health clinic in Bucks County, Pennsylvania, located at 200 Apple Street, Suite 1, 18951 zip code.
+Family Service Association Of Bucks County offers telemedicine/telehealth and outpatient treatment.
+Family Service Association Of Bucks County provides cognitive behavioral therapy, individual psychotherapy and trauma therapy to seniors 65 or older, adults and young adults.
+Family Service Association Of Bucks County also supports people with HIV or AIDS, clients referred from the court/judicial system and people requiring dual diagnosis treatment.
+Some other services provided by Family Service Association Of Bucks County include suicide prevention services and family psychoeducation.

 Family Service Association Of Bucks County